This recipe for southwestern quinoa salad is the perfect healthy salad recipe that makes a delicious meal or side dish!

 Can I freeze quinoa salad?

-You can definitely freeze southwestern quinoa in an airtight container for about 3 months, but I wouldn’t freeze the assembled quinoa salad.
+You can definitely freeze this southwest quinoa in an airtight container for about 3 months, but I wouldn’t freeze the assembled vegan quinoa salad.
 The raw vegetables and dressing taste best fresh!

 Did you love this clean eating recipe?

-Be sure to pin this recipe to your Healthy Recipes Pinterest board using the social sharing buttons so you can access it whenever you’re ready to make it!
+Be sure to pin this recipe to your Healthy Recipes Pinterest board using the social sharing buttons so you can access this with your quinoa salad recipes whenever you’re ready to make it!

 Southwestern Quinoa Salad